michael2012z/BitBible/markdown/Etheridge/files/2Tim.md

 9. But they shall not come further, for their folly is known to all men, as also of them it is known.

-10. BUT thou hast followedAth ethaith bothar. my doctrine and my manners, and my purpose, and my faith, and my prolongedness of mind, and my charity, and my patience,
+10. BUT thou hast followed

 11. and my persecution, and my sufferings.
 And thou knowest what things I endured in Antioch, and in Ikonion, and in Lystra, what persecution I endured; and out of all these my Lord delivered me.